 When networks are properly configured and managed, it has the capability to cater to large volumes of data without any issues.
 On-premises networks often use software-defined networking and hyperscale network security to introduce superior agility and scalability.

-A network in a data center is composed of core switches that make connections with the internet and a middle aggregate layer, enabling connection between core layer and access layer.
+A network in a data center is composed of core switches that connect to the Internet and a middle aggregate layer, which enables connections between the core layer and the access layer.

 The additional components that also add up to the core component are: